-Durable Medical Equipment (DME) is something you can use in your home to help make life with your medical condition easier.
+Durable Medical Equipment (DME) is a piece of equipment that you can use in your home.
+It’s something that helps make life easier when you have a medical condition.
 Wheelchairs and hospital beds are examples of DME.

-I have Medicaid and I need DME.
+I have Medicaid and I need a piece of durable medical equipment.
 How do I get it?

-1. Your provider will refer you to an evaluator for an assessment.
+1. Ask your doctor or health care provider to refer you to an evaluator for an assessment.

-- The evaluator will decide what kind of DME you need and send an assessment form to your provider.
+- The evaluator will decide what kind of DME you need and send an assessment form to your doctor or health care provider.

-- Your provider will sign the assessment form and send a prescription for the DME to the vendor.
+- They will sign the assessment form and send a prescription for the DME to the vendor.

 3. The DME vendor will ask Medicaid for prior authorization.

-If you do NOT need prior authorization, skip to step 5.
+If your medical provider tells you that you do NOT need prior authorization, skip to step 5.

 - The clinical reviewer might need more information to decide if you have a medical need for the equipment.
 If the reviewer needs more information, Medicaid will ask the DME vendor to send it.
 The vendor must send the information within 12 days.
-Once Medicaid has all the information, the reviewer must make a decision within 3 business days.
+Once Medicaid has all the information it needs, the reviewer must make a decision within three business days.

-- Medicaid will tell you the decision by sending you a letter called a Notice of Decision.
-Medicaid will also send the letter to your provider and the DME vendor.
-In Vermont, the Department of Vermont Health Access (DVHA) runs Medicaid, so the letters will be from DVHA.
+- Medicaid will give you a decision by sending you a letter called a Notice of Decision.
+Medicaid will also send the letter to your doctor or health care provider and the DME vendor.
+In Vermont, the Department of Vermont Health Access runs Medicaid, so the letters will be from that department.

 5. The DME vendor will get the DME for you.